Directions and industry requirements are regularly updated

 - are subject to any health directions (such as isolation, quarantine or in relation to travel)

 Under current public health advice, all Victorian workplaces are required to establish and maintain a register of every person who attends the workplace for a period of more than 15 minutes.
 This includes all employees, sub-contractors, and any customers, clients or visitors permitted in the workplace, including workplace inspectors.

 If an employee or visitor tests positive for coronavirus (COVID-19), a current and accurate workplace attendance register will allow employers to immediately identify anyone who has been in close contact with that person within the previous 48 hours.

 For information and guidance on record keeping and contact tracing, visit the DHHS website.

-Employers should ensure that physical distancing of at least 1.5 metres between people is achieved and maintained, and there is on average no more than one person per four square metres of floor space, wherever possible.
+Employers should ensure that physical distancing of at least 1.5 metres between people is achieved and maintained, wherever possible.

 Employers should encourage employees to maintain physical distancing wherever possible, including when entering and exiting the workplace and in meal and break rooms.

 Controls to achieve physical distancing may include: